quirinpa/vim.css/README.md

 Hitting "make" on your project root would create /vim.css, then you just need include it in your html.

-# Concepts
+# Key Concepts

-## Commands

-What I call "commands" is basically the first letter of many of the classes of vim.css.
+**Commands** are usually the first letter of many of the classes of vim.css.

-They specify what to do, or what to act upon.
+They specify the category upon which to act, or what to do.

+Commands of a single letter usually relate to size of some sort.

+Sometimes commands have two letters, in this case they usually represent the category upon which to act followed by the operation to perform.

+There are also commands that are meant to be combined with others.

+**Command parameters** use labels to specify values for commands.

+If you omit a parameter either a default value is used, or all values are assumed.

+The following sections are separated by category.
+The titles of their sub-sections are usually gcc preprocessor macros.
+They receive parameters as arguments and generate
+commands:
+> .like.this\<parameter\>

+You don't have to know all the commands, knowing only a few can go a long way.

+On to the details.

-## Text
+# Text

-Text sizes are generated using a third degree polynomial:
+Text sizes are a parameter.
+They are generated using a third degree polynomial:

 ![3 polynomial](https://render.githubusercontent.com/render/math?math=y%3Da%2Ax%5E3%2Bb%2Ax%5E2%2Bc%2Ax%2Bd.)